 Virtual office environment

-It’s very important that any company strives towards multiple locations.
-The easiest would obviously be to have one office in a location that you feel safe and secure and focus on servicing your clients very well.
-Although this has worked for many people, it’s not a fail proof strategy as things always change.
-You might find that one of your major clients has financial trouble or that a number of competition companies have opened up in this area or like the disaster we currently have, they have a lockdown in a certain location.
+Any company must strive towards multiple locations.
+The easiest would be to have one office in a location that you feel safe and secure and focus on servicing your clients very well.
+Although this has worked for many people, it’s not a fail-proof strategy as things always change.
+You might find that one of your major clients has financial trouble or that several competing companies have opened up in this area or like the disaster we currently have, they have a lockdown in a certain location.
 If one of your locations does not function at a certain time, your other locations would be able to carry the burden and help your company survive in difficult times.

 In the most difficult of times, new opportunities open up to expand and change your business.
 A good example would be that during and after this Corona disaster, a lot of companies would strive to digitize their business for the future.
 This would create a great opportunity to specialise in their services.
 Other companies might start to design and build respirators or hospital beds out of necessity, but this could lead to a whole new line of business and generate an additional revenue stream in the future.

 Designing Your Business To Fight Corona: Working as a team